k3ith99/DE-Crypto/README.md

 ## Project goal
-To build an end to end ETL pipeline that ingests cryptocurrency data from binance and build dashboards of different metrics for learning purposes
+To build an end to end ETL pipeline that ingests cryptocurrency data from binance and visualises different metrics for learning and experimentation

 ## Installation & Usage
 ### Prerequisites